jamaldevsecops/proxmox/create-the-cluster.md

 ```
 pvecm create ProxmoxCluster
 ```
-2. Join server2 in the cluster
+2. Join server2 and server3 in the cluster
 ```
 pvecm add proxmox1.apsis.local (Cluster is created on the server1)
 ```